mattermost/docs/source/install/enterprise-install-upgrade.rst

 2. Select **Remove Enterprise License and Downgrade Server**.
 This clears the license from the server and refreshes the System Console.
 3. Upload the new license key file.

-Removing an Enterprise Edition E10 or E20 license key will not remove the configuration for Enterprise settings; however, these features will not function until an Enterprise Edition E10 or E20 license key is applied.
+Removing an Enterprise or Professional license key will not remove the configuration for Enterprise or Professional settings; however, these features will not function until an Enterprise or Professional license key is applied.

-When you're using High Availability, it's critical to ensure that all servers in the cluster have the Enterprise Edition E20 license properly installed to prevent multi-node clusters from failing.
-An Enterprise Edition E20 license is required for High Availability to work.
+When you're using High Availability, it's critical to ensure that all servers in the cluster have the Enterprise Edition license properly installed to prevent multi-node clusters from failing.
+An Enterprise Edition license is required for High Availability to work.

 .. note::

-  - When you apply an E20 license key to a previously E10-licensed server, the E10 features will retain their configuration settings in E20.
+  - When you apply an Enterprise license key to a previously Professional or E10-licensed server, the Professional features will retain their configuration settings in Enterprise.
-  - When you apply an E10 license to a previously E20-licensed server, the E20 features will retain their configuration but will no longer be accessible for use.
+  - When you apply a Professional license to a previously Enterprise or E20-licensed server, the Enterprise features will retain their configuration but will no longer be accessible for use.

 Once the key is uploaded and installed, the details of your license are displayed.